 Things Took a Turn for Me…

 By not consistently exercising that area of my brain, my memory capacity started to decrease.
-I would easily forget names of new people I met, unable to remember more than 7 things of a list, or even what I had for breakfast.
-I would start to panic when I am thrown with too many steps for any type of activity.
+I would easily forget names of new people I met or barely remember more than 7 things of a list.
+I would even easily forget what I had for breakfast.
+Depending on the activity, I might even panic when I am thrown with too many steps.
 Brain became a bit more foggy and absent-minded.

 What Are Some Methods to Improve Memory Capacity?